Takyo/for_square1/README.md

 # Usage

-Use `/config/scrap.php` file to config categories filter to find items for each category.
+Use `/config/scrap.php` file to config categories filter to find items for each category. remeber that for each change use `php artisan config:cache`

 For scraping use `php artisan scrap` and check database and `public/img` directory.
+> In my machine has taken 00:11:17

 ## Task Scheduling
 you only need to add the following Cron entry to your server.